Circu1tI0N3rd/BKSCrawler/README.md

 - Letting others the possiblity to propagates the tables for their tastes.

 ## Basic usage
-Assuming you are in Python 3.7 shell,
+Assuming you are in Python 3.7 shell and already install all requirements:

+	python3 pip install requests html2json

 ### Input:

     >>> from BKSCrawler import get_timetable